-Studies on idebenone are generally limited, and this drug is not approved by the FDA.
-Most of the clinical trials testing the efficacy of idebenone have small sample sizes with small dosages, while other research was done on rats or cells.
-There is not enough research to confirm idebenone as a treatment for any of the above conditions [R].
+Studies on idebenone are generally limited since this drug is not approved by the FDA.
+Most clinical trials testing the efficacy of idebenone had small sample sizes with small dosages, while other research was done in rats or cells.
+There is not enough research to confirm idebenone as a treatment for any of the above conditions .

-One user was disappointed in the strength of the product and therefore, didn’t think it was worth the price.
+One user was disappointed with the strength of the product and therefore, didn’t think it was worth the price.

-Another user said the idebenone face cream produced noticeable results (fuller cheeks and a youthful appearance) within 6-8 weeks and even as quickly as 2 days.
+Another user reported that the idebenone face cream produced noticeable results (fuller cheeks and a youthful appearance) within 6-8 weeks and even as quickly as 2 days.

-However, another user said the cream is too heavy and didn’t noticeably improve wrinkles.
+However, another user found the cream too heavy and didn’t notice any improvement in her wrinkles.